benofbrown/darksouls/DSIII_Low_Death.md

 - Buy a couple of *Human Pine Resins*.
 - Level up as usual.
 - Burn the *Undead Bone Shard*, upgrade the estus.
-- Make sure you have ~20 Firebombs, and a *Gold Pine Resin*.
-- **Talk to Anri if you haven't already!**

 ## Phase III: Getting tougher

 This phase has some tougher bosses in.
 It's also where we switch to a luck based build for a better AR and bleed stats.
 It's fairly short and takes around 30 minutes.

 - Warp to *Vordt of the Boreal Valley* bonfire.
-- Start the Dancer fight, homeward out, then restart the fight.
-I just seem to handle it better that way.
+- Start the Dancer fight.
 Use a *Human Pine Resin* for extra damage.
 - Run to the *Lothric Castle* bonfire, (*Alluring Skulls* help here) and light it.
 - Drop down, kill the big knight and get the *Estus Shard* in the Consumed King's Garden.
 Homeward out.
 - Run to the *Dragon Barracks* bonfire.